premkumarcode/NSE_StockMarket_Data/README.md

 Main Functionality

-  Ticker                         : Displays the Live market status for Nifty, Currency  and Debt market
+  Ticker                         : Displays the Live market status for Nifty, Currency  and Debt market.Ticker values changes the color as the Nifty market from Postive to Negative

   Stock Details                  :
          User can search the Equities symbol for NSE listed stocks which is autopopulated in real time as User enter the characters.On selecting the populated symbol,